 Meanwhile my professional interests led me to a range of experiences.
 I first went into political science, then journalism and eventually communications.
 I was researching, reporting and communicating on EU affairs and its relations with the neighbouring countries.
 It was great, but as time went by I felt an increasing urge to make more room in my life for spiritual practices.

 This did not happen until one day I discovered a postcard-size flier on my office desk, which started with the words: “Action for happiness.
 Join the movement.
 Be the change”.
 That was it!
 I followed the link mentioned in the flier, and it took me to the Oxford Mindfulness Centre website.

 This is how I came across mindfulness.
 I then learned that while being based on the Buddhist meditation techniques, mindfulness is entirely secular and goes far beyond traditional meditation.
 It’s a philosophy and a way of living that teaches us to “dance” with life’s uncertainties and challenges.
 It holds a key to lasting happiness by making us feel more grounded, focused and capable of enjoying life even in difficult times.

 I plunged into books and talks by contemporary meditation masters and eventually went back to university in 2016 to study evolutionary psychology, the history of Buddhism, Laban movement analysis, and mindfulness as a separate discipline.
 At the same time I used every opportunity to meditate with and learn from the Buddhist masters at Vipassana retreats in Thailand.

-After completing a two-year Teacher Training programme at Brussels Mindfulness in the spring of 2020, I have been teaching skills that we all need to cope with stress, especially in these times of unprecedented uncertainty.
-I help people discover their inner sources of strength, peace and joy.
+Since completing a two-year Teacher Training programme at Brussels Mindfulness in the spring of 2020, I have been teaching skills that we all need to cope with stress, especially in these times of unprecedented uncertainty and change.